cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 |       | Comments:                                                 |
 +-------+-----------------------------------------------------------+
 ~~~~~~~~~~~
-{: #fig-sigalgs title="C509 Certificate Signature Algorithms"}
+{: #fig-sigalgs title="C509 Signature Algorithms"}
 {: artwork-align="center"}

-## C509 Certificate Public Key Algorithms Registry {#pkalg}
+## C509 Public Key Algorithms Registry {#pkalg}

-IANA has created a new registry titled "C509 Certificate Public Key Algorithms" under the new heading "C509 Certificate".
+IANA has created a new registry titled "C509 Public Key Algorithms" under the new heading "CBOR Encoded X509 Certificates (C509 Certificates)".
 The columns of the registry are Value, Name, OID, Parameters, DER, Comments, and Reference, where Value is an integer, and the other columns are text strings.
 For values in the interval \[-24, 23\] the registration procedure is "IETF Review" and "Expert Review".
 For all other values the registration procedure is "Expert Review".
 T The initial contents of the registry are:

 ~~~~~~~~~~~
 +-------+-----------------------------------------------------------+